MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ### Mode for IP audio

 This is a per-user policy.
 This setting controls whether audio can be turned on in meetings and group calls.
 If this policy setting is disabled for a user, that user can still schedule and organize meetings but they can't use audio.
 To join a meeting, they have to dial in through the Public Switched Telephone Network (PSTN) or have the meeting call and join them by phone.
 Meeting participants who don't have any policies assigned (for example, anonymous participants) have this setting enabled by default.
-This setting doesn't apply to conference room devices.
+This setting doesn't apply to conference room devices, including Surface Hub and Microsoft Teams Rooms devices.

 |Setting value |Behavior  |
 |---------|---------|